Skip to Content

 Address: Piazza Santo Spirito, 50125 Firenze FI, Italy

-Here you’ll find everything from fine Italian cuisine to international favorites, as well as many artisanal shops selling everything from handcrafted leather goods to jewelry and more.
-The square is also home to a charming fountain, numerous outdoor cafes where you can sit back and enjoy an espresso or glass of wine, and even a street market on the weekends.
+You’ll find everything from fine Italian cuisine to international favorites and many artisanal shops selling everything from handcrafted leather goods to jewelry.
+The square is also home to a charming fountain, numerous outdoor cafes where you can sit back and enjoy an espresso or glass of wine, and even a weekend street market.

 Want a small-town, authentic Italian experience?
 You’ve got that here.
 Want a lively outdoor space with great food and shopping?
-This historic square has that too.
-It’s truly one of a kind and a must-visit for anyone visiting Florence.
+This historic square has that, too.
+It’s honestly a one-of-a-kind experience for visitors exploring Florence.

-If you’re looking to make this area your home base while visiting Florence, head to Hotel Palazzo Guadagni, located right in the heart of Piazza Santo Spirito.
-Featuring cozy and stylish accommodations, a charming garden terrace, and some of the best views in the city, this is one hotel you certainly don’t want to miss out on!
+If you want to make this area your home base while visiting Florence, head to Hotel Palazzo Guadagni, located centrally in Piazza Santo Spirito.
+This hotel is one hotel you certainly don’t want to miss out on, featuring cozy and stylish accommodations, a charming garden terrace, and some of the best views in the city.

 21. Basilica of Santa Maria Novella